d-kozak/enticing/eql-compiler/src/main/resources/LANGUAGE_SPEC.md

 This query will work, but there is a catch.
 This query might return more snippets than we want, because we didn't specify that the two artist should be different people.
 This where the global constraints come into play.
 The global constraint is a predicate which is separated from the query by the symbol ```&&```.
-The constrain consists of one or more equalities or inequalities connected using logical operators **and**,**or**, **nor** and parenthesis, if necessary.
+The constraint consists of one or more equalities or inequalities connected using logical operators **and**,**or**, **nor** and parenthesis, if necessary.

-But before using global constraints we have to be able to identify a certain part of the query, right?
+But before using global constraints we have to be able to identify parts of the query, right?

 * **Identifier operator** ```x:=A```